LukeGarnham/Stumps-and-Studs-MS4/README.md

 - In my project, administrators (superusers) can update the Products model through the admin panel.
 Given more time, I would have liked to enable superusers to have full CRUD functionality over the Product models through the frontend.
 - On the Contact page, I wanted to utilise an API to show the a location for Stumps & Studs head office.
 I would have added this if I had more time before my deadline.
 - The navbar contains links to each of the 3 categories (equipment, clothing, footwear).
 Similarly, the various sports are listed in a dropdown on the navbar too.
 The Categories and Sports models appear in the admin panel so superusers can add more if they wish to do so.
 However, any more that are added in the admin panel do not automatically get created in the navbar - they would need to manually be added.
 A future development would be to explore ways in which I could pull the data from the Categories and Sports models and then inject the results into the navbar to create a dynamic navbar which updates automatically.
 For example, if a superuser adds Basketball as a sport in the Sports model, this gets added automatically into the sports dropdown list in the navbar.
+- The Contact page contains a form allowing users to submit a message.
+This is confiugured using the Django TextField class.
+There are no validation rules applied to this field meaning users can enter any string of characters (letters, numbers, special characters).
+Whilst the form functions as desired, there could be a security vulnerability here - my mentor mentioned somthing called SQL injection whereby data from databases is extracted by malicious users sending a SQL command into the database.
+Without knowing too much about this, one solution would be to prevent certain special characters from being used, possibly limiting the input to only letters, numbers and full stops.
+I ran out of time to explore this properly but there are some methods in the [Django documentation](https://docs.djangoproject.com/en/3.2/ref/validators/).

 ## Languages